Understanding Loan EMI

 The Universal EMI Calculation Formula

-Principal
+Principal (Loan Amount)

 Monthly Interest Rate

-Total Installments
+Total Number of Installments

 📊 Example Calculation